 Ef: A Fairy Tale of the Two is a two-part visual novel series, consisting of Ef: The First Tale and Ef: The Latter Tale, developed and published by Minori.
 The two games were initially released as eroge titles for the PC with the The First Tale being published in 2006 and The Latter Tale in 2008.
 Eventually a compilation of both games was released in 2010 by Comfort for the PlayStation 2, which removed all of the adult content from both titles.
 MangaGamer published an English version of Ef: The First Tale in 2012 with an English edition of Ef: The Latter Tale being released the following year and finally a collection of both games was made available in 2014.

 During the late 2000s a Canadian fansubbng group called No Name Losers began work on an unofficial fan translation of both Ef: The First Tale and Latter Tale.
 After several years of work and the release of a demo patch, No Name Losers received a cease and desist letter from Minori just as they had finished their translation.
 However, despite the C&D, NNL ended up releasing their patch for both The First Tale and The Latter Tale on April 30, 2010.
-The group received a second C&D from Minori when they announced plans to translate Eden*, another Minori game, which lead to a negotiation between the two parties.
+The group received a second C&D from Minori when they announced plans to translate Eden*, another Minori title, which lead to a negotiation between the two parties.
 The exchange, surprisingly, lead to No Name Losers and Minori creating a partnership with MangaGamer to publish an official English release of Ef.
 This partnership eventually lead to MangaGamer localizing several other Minori titles, including Eden*, Supipara and Trinoline.

 Each installment is broken down into a prologue and two chapters which follow a different protagonist each time.The story takes branching pathways and work towards the conclusion of one of four overarching story conclusions- one for each girl.